markusressel/openhasp-config-manager/README.md

   that should be included on _all_ device.
 This folder is optional.
 * `devices`: The `devices` folder is required.
-It must contain one subfolder for each openHASP device you want to configure using openhasp-config-maager.
+It must contain one subfolder for each openHASP device you want to configure using openhasp-config-manager.
 It is recommended to name subfolders according to the physical devices associated with them.
     * `touch_down_1` (example device folder)
         * A device folder contains `*.jsonl`, `*.cmd` and other files which should